-Boll infestation data are not available for the years prior to the start of the treatment phase of the program.
+Boll infestation data is not available for the years prior to the start of the treatment phase of the program.
 However, prior to the inception of the program, larval infestations of from 20 to 50 percent were commonly seen in late set bolls.
 Even with timely treatment, PBW larvae typically infested 10-20 percent or more of the top bolls.
-Boll infestations the first year of the program dropped to 4.5 percent, in part, due to areawide boll weevil eradication applications of malathion.
-Since then, PBW infested bolls season-long has to been reduced to undetectable levels (Fig 4).
-In 2007, infested bolls were found only in the small "hot spot" area near Acala.
-In 2008 no pink bollworm larvae were detected in over 35,000 fruit inspections.
+Boll infestations the first year of the program dropped to 4.5 percent, in part, due to area-wide boll weevil eradication applications of malathion.
+Since then, PBW infested bolls season-long has to been reduced to undetectable levels (Figure 4).
+In 2007, infested bolls were found only in the small "hot spot" area near Acala, Texas.
+In 2008, no pink bollworm larvae were detected in over 35,000 fruit inspections, and in 2009, no pink bollworm larvae were detected in over 67,000 fruit inspections.
+With increased native moth activity primarily in the Clint/Fabens area during 2009, a larger number of inspections were conducted late in the season.
+Most of the native moth captures were at the open boll stage of growth.

-Figure 4.
+gure 4.
 Average number of larvae per boll from randomly selected "historical fields" by year.

 During the course of the program, Bt cotton strongly reduced PBW larval infestations.
-In the early years of the program there was concern among some that the intensive pressure on PBW populations during eradication might trigger Bt resistance in PBW.
+In the early years of the program there was some concern that the intensive pressure on PBW populations during eradication might trigger Bt resistance in PBW.
 Three small PBW larvae were discovered in Bt cotton blooms and bolls in 2004 (14,985 Bt cotton blooms and bolls sampled).
 Larval sampling in Bt cotton fields since that time have not resulted in the discovery of a single PBW larvae in Bt cotton.